 Alarm monitoring connects your alarms to a 24/7 central station that verifies alerts and dispatches responders — an affordable layer that works around the clock.
 Here's how it works, what it costs, and why UL certification matters.

 An alarm that no one is watching is just a noise.
 Alarm monitoring connects your intrusion, fire, and environmental sensors to a professional central station staffed around the clock, where trained operators verify each signal and dispatch police, fire, or a private guard.
 It is one of the most affordable layers of security — a modest monthly fee buys 24/7 coverage without a guard standing on site — and it often earns a credit on your property insurance.
 But not all monitoring is equal: the certification of the station, the path your signal travels, and whether the alarm can be verified before dispatch make the difference between a real response and an expensive false-alarm fine.
-This guide explains how central-station monitoring actually works, the signal paths behind it, the false-alarm problem every buyer should understand, what it covers, what it costs, and how to choose a provider.
+This guide explains how central-station monitoring actually works, the signal paths behind it, the false-alarm problem every buyer should understand, what it covers, what it costs, how it saves on insurance, and how to choose a provider.

 How central-station monitoring works